+OJJDP will enter into a cooperative agreement with the successful applicant.
 In furtherance of the goals and objectives described above, OJJDP's role will include the following tasks:

-- reviewing and approving major work plans, including changes to such plans, and key decisions pertaining to project operations. - reviewing and approving major project-generated documents and materials used in the provision of project services.

-• providing guidance in significant project planning meetings and participating in project sponsored training events or conferences.
+- reviewing and approving major work plans, including changes to such plans, and key decisions pertaining to curricula design and evaluation methodology and project operations. - reviewing and approving major project-generated documents and materials used in the provision of project services. - providing guidance in significant project planning meetings and participating in project sponsored training events or conferences.